American folk music: Early American folk music

 Folk songs in the Midwest largely reflected the tastes of New England and the Mid-Atlantic states.
 However, there were some ballads uniquely popular to the Midwest such as the broadside ballad "Mary of the Wild Moor" and the locally produced ballads namely "The Little Brown Bulls", "Fuller and Warren", "Charles Guiteau", "Canady-I-O", and "Paul Jones".
 Many folk songs were also produced that were unique specifically to the Great Lakes region, evoking the area's nautical culture.
 These include "It's me for the Inland Lakes", "Loss of the Persian", and "The Buffalo Whore".
 Farther west in states like Iowa, Kansas, the Dakotas, and Nebraska regional songs included "The Little Old Sod Shanty on the Claim", "The Lane County Bachelor", "Comin' Back to Kansas", "The Dreary Black Hills", and "Dakota Land".
-The famous "Ballad of Jesse James", which celebrated the titular bankrobber's life, first appeared in Springfield, Missouri.
+The famous "Ballad of Jesse James", which celebrated the titular bank robber's life, first appeared in Springfield, Missouri.

 Few Child or broadside ballads have been found in the Northwestern United States as the documented folk songs in the area are usually work songs connected to relatively recent folk experiences within the mining, lumber, and other industries of the nineteenth and twentieth century.

 Similar to the Northwest, older traditional ballads were far less common in the Southwest, with only "Barbara Allen" and "Lord Randal" being regional favorites.
 Popular local songs and ballads were, among others, "Texas Rangers", "The Yellow Rose of Texas", "Joe Bowers", "Sweet Betsy from Pike", "Ho for California!", and "Buffalo Skinners".

 Some songs entered the folk tradition through the flourishing American popular music industry.
 One such popular song that became a folk tune was "Old Dan Tucker" written by Dan Emmett.